 A primitive road that climbs 2 1/2 miles through the NAP to the ridge-crest is open for pedestrian access, with a small parking area and information kiosk located at the entrance.
 Walking this road provides visitors with close-up views of many of the wildflowers that grow along the 1,200-foot elevation gradient that the road traverses, as well as stunning views from the ridge-crest.

 The site is frequently used for organized field trips by native plant groups, geologists, archaeologists, and birding groups.
 The adjacent Columbia Hills State Park offers additional opportunities including hiking, camping, and interpretive tours.
-The annual “Wagons and Wildflowers” event, held on the first Saturday in May, showcases the natural and historical resources of both the NAP and State Park.

 For information on educational opportunities, please contact the DNR Southeast Region Natural Areas Manager.